 The result of too many prostaglandins is loose stools and painful menstrual cramps.

-What to do if your prostaglandins are too high and causing your menstrual cramps?
+How to reduce prostaglandins if they're too high and causing menstrual cramps?

 Magnesium has been shown to be more effective than placebo in positively helping lower prostaglandins and easing menstrual cramps.